wigasper/planarity-filter/README.md

 A Linux binary is included in the releases, if additional target OSes are needed please just open an issue and I will add this to the CD.

+This work builds on the code from [Nathan Cornelius](https://github.com/ndcornelius/PlanarSubgraphApproximationAlgorithm), who is a co-author, and is used with permission.

 To build:

 ```bash